 Using Spray Guns to Sanitize Food Before Wrapping

 Let’s now examine the use of spray guns to distribute disinfectants.

 One popular usage method is alcohol-based sterilization at food manufacturing facilities.
 Short sprays of alcohol are used to disinfect items such as margarine, eclairs, and sausages directly before they are packed.
 As well as its antimicrobial properties, alcohol can also be used to help prevent food from changing color, or sprayed on equipment such as conveyor belts.

 Hypochlorous acid water is a different solution from sodium hypochlorite.
 Japan’s Ministry of Health, Labour and Welfare has certified hypochlorous acid water as having the same sanitizing effects as sodium hypochlorite.
-A risk assessment report of additives published by the Food Safety Commission of Japan in 2012 stated that, when orally administered to mice in experiments, hypochlorous acid did not display any problematic toxic or carcinogenic properties.
+A risk assessment report of additives published by the Food Safety Commission of Japan in 2012 stated that, when orally administered to mice in experiments, slightly acidic hypochlorous acid water did not display any problematic toxic or carcinogenic properties.

 Two points of difficulty include the relatively high cost of production equipment and the substance’s chemical instability, which leads to spontaneous decomposition during storage.
-However, its strong sanitizing effects and safety mean that hypochlorous acid water is highly valued as a disinfectant.
+However, its strong sanitizing effects and safety mean that slightly acidic hypochlorous acid water is highly valued as a disinfectant.

 Mobile Cleaning of Facilities Using Handheld Spray Guns

 Facilities can also be cleaned using handheld spray guns.
-The pressure feed tanks attached to the guns can be filled with a solution of sodium hypochlorite or hypochlorous acid water, which can then be used by workers to clean floors and equipment.
+The pressure feed tanks attached to the guns can be filled with a solution of sodium hypochlorite or slightly acidic hypochlorous acid water, which can then be used by workers to clean floors and equipment.

 Caution: Sodium Hypochlorite May Cause Metal to Corrode